pkarras0/firstwebsite.io/README.md

 # firstwebsite.io
 This is my first website from scratch.
-I have photos but I do not own the licenses so I did not upload them due to this being a public repository.
+Due to this being a public repository, photos in this website are set as placeholders since I do not own the licenses.